ByAUJay

 Contract-to-Contract (On-chain) Price Feeds

-- Description: Price data derived from other smart contracts or on-chain data (e.g., Uniswap TWAP).
+- Description: This is all about price data that comes from other smart contracts or on-chain sources, like Uniswap's TWAP.

 Best Practices for Securing Price Feeds